Daniel-Haas-B/Daniel-Haas-B/README.md

 - I have a master's degree in computational physics by the University of Oslo.
 The topic of my thesis was machine learning methods for quantum many-body problems.
 - I work as an AI Engineer at 3D-Components, where I develop machine learning models and software solutions for robotic metal 3D printing.
-- I'm tryingo to get more involved in open-source projects since I align especially with Python open-source comunity.
+- I'm trying to get more involved in open-source projects since I align especially with Python open-source comunity.
 It’s a great way for me to learn, grow, and hopefully contribute to helping others along the way.

 - 📫 How to reach me: shoot an email to danielhaas.lima@gmail.com
 - I also have this slightly [outdated page](https://daniel-haas-b.github.io/) with some work and facts about me!